 - Lossless Compression: This technique reduces file size without sacrificing any video data.
 While it preserves the original quality, the compression ratio is typically lower, resulting in larger file sizes compared to lossy compression.

 Telegram primarily uses lossy compression for its standard video sharing method, aiming for a balance between quality and file size.
-However, when you send a video as a file, you're essentially opting for lossless transfer, ensuring that the video arrives in its original state.
-The history of this feature dates back to the early days of Telegram when users requested a way to share large files without compression.
+That said, when you send a video as a file, you're essentially opting for lossless transfer, ensuring that the video arrives in its original state.
+In real terms, the history of this feature dates back to the early days of Telegram when users requested a way to share large files without compression.
 Telegram developers listened and implemented the "send as file" option, catering to users who prioritize quality over convenience.

 Trends and Latest Developments: Navigating the Changing Landscape